na-talia/git-test/README.md

 This command is used to connect your local repository to the remote server.

-Git Remote Command - Git Commands - Edureka git push
+Git Remote Command - Git Commands git push

 Usage: git push [variable name] master

 This command sends the committed changes of master branch to your remote repository.

-Git Push Command - Git Commands - Edureka
+Git Push Command - Git Commands

 Usage: git push [variable name] [branch]